French for Kids: 10 Helpful Online Resources

 Start a French Bilingual Playgroup

 There are resources all over the web on how to go about starting a bilingual playgroup.
-The website Bilingual Parenting has put together some very useful guidelines to help you start your own local group, including some advice on how to grow your membership and keep them coming back for years.
+The website Intentional Mama has put together some very useful guidelines to help you start your own local group.